carbon-language/carbon-lang/llvm/docs/tutorial/LangImpl5.rst

 we'll talk about #1 in depth.
 For now, just believe me that you don't need SSA construction to handle this case.
 For #2, you have the choice of using the techniques that we will describe for #1, or you can insert Phi nodes directly, if convenient.
-In this case, it is really really easy to generate the Phi node, so we choose to do it directly.
+In this case, it is really easy to generate the Phi node, so we choose to do it directly.

 Okay, enough of the motivation and overview, lets generate code!